Conserving land for nature and people

-Meeting environmental and conservation requirements, to date we have developed Quarry Lake Park.
+Meeting environmental and conservation requirements, to date we have preserved Quarry Lake Park for enjoyment and wildlife movement.

-In May of 1996, a local developer attempted to acquire and re-zone the land for residential development.
+In May of 1996, a local developer attempted to acquire and re-zone the land for a golf course and residential development.
 This led to a group of Canmore residents establishing the Quarry Lake Foundation, with the goal of preserving the lands as a park for the enjoyment of all.
 The Foundation changed its name in 2002 to be the Rocky Mountain Heritage Foundation.

 Stan Milner, a well-respected corporate leader in Alberta who owned a home in Canmore, was involved with the Foundation and lobbied the Alberta Government to support the protection of the lands for conservation purposes – resulting in the Town and the Foundation purchasing the land as 50/50 owners.
 The Foundation was intended as a protective safeguard so the Town wouldn’t have unilateral decision-making.